sparkfun/SparkFun_IoT_Node_LoRaWAN/docs/hardware_overview.md

 ---

-## XBee LR LoRaWAN Module
+## XBee LR LoRaWAN® Module

-The XBee® LR from Digi® is a wireless communications module that supports the LoRaWAN™ communications protocol, enabling direct communication with standards-compliant LoRaWAN gateways and Network Server cloud software over long range with very low-power consumption.
+The XBee® LR from Digi® is a wireless communications module that supports the LoRaWAN® communications protocol, enabling direct communication with standards-compliant LoRaWAN® gateways and Network Server cloud software over long range with very low-power consumption.
 It comes pre-activated with Digi® X-ON™ - a complete device-to-cloud platform for connected IoT devices which provides a simplified Digi® Embedded API and AT command interpreter to interface with your sensor over serial.
 Scanning the QR Code on the module will take you directly to the Digi® X-ON™ cloud platform for automated connection and two-way device management.
 For more information, refer to the [datasheet](assets/component_documentation/Digi-XBLR-Datasheet.pdf).

 ISM 902 to 928 MHz, 868 to 870 MHz
-LoRaWAN 1.0.4, OTAA, ABP
+LoRaWAN® 1.0.4, OTAA, ABP

 <figure markdown>
 [![XBee LR LoRaWAN Module](assets/img/26060-IoT-Node-LoRaWAN-XBLR.jpg){ width="50%" }](assets/img/26060-IoT-Node-LoRaWAN-XBLR.jpg "Click to enlarge")
-<figcaption markdown>XBee LR LoRaWAN Module</figcaption>
+<figcaption markdown>XBee LR LoRaWAN® Module</figcaption>
 </figure>

 ## RP2350

 The RP2350 is part of a new family of microcontrollers from Raspberry Pi that offers significant enhancements over RP2040.
 Along with the Dual ARM M33/RISC-V Hazard 3 CPU core running at a frequency of 150MHz and double the amount of internal RAM, the RP2350 also includes 8MB of PSRAM as well as a host of peripherals.
-As shipped, the IoT Node LoRaWAN board makes use of the ARM M33 Core, but the user has the option to change to the RISC-V Hazard 3 CPU Core.
+As shipped, the SparkFun IoT Node for LoRaWAN® board makes use of the ARM M33 Core, but the user has the option to change to the RISC-V Hazard 3 CPU Core.
 More information can be found in the datasheet [here](assets/component_documentation/).

 <figure markdown>
 [![RP2350](assets/img/26060-IoT-Node-LoRaWAN-RP2350.jpg){ width="50%" }](assets/img/26060-IoT-Node-LoRaWAN-RP2350.jpg "Click to enlarge")